Roundness: Radial displacements

 Roundness does not describe radial displacements of a shape from some notional centre point, merely the overall shape.

 This is important in manufacturing, such as for crankshafts and similar objects, where not only the roundness of a number of bearing journals must be measured, but also their alignment on an axis.
 A bent crankshaft may have perfectly round bearings, yet if one is displaced sideways, the shaft is useless.
 Such measurements are often performed by the same techniques as for roundness, but also considering the centre position and its relative position along an additional axial direction.

 Calculation in two dimensions

 A single trace covering the full rotation is made and at each equally spaced angle, $\theta_i$, a measurement, $R_i$, of the radius or distance between the center of rotation and the surface point.
 A least-squares fit to the data gives the following estimators of the parameters of the circle:

-The deviation is then measured as:
+The deviation, sometimes referred to as noncircularity, is then measured as: